The Best Disney World Hacks from Disney Moms!

 Use clickable Sharpies for character autographs.
 You won’t have to worry about losing the caps.
 Here’s the link to buy them on Amazon.

 Pack a set of battery operated mini lights to wrap around your stroller.
 It will be a heck of a lot easier to find in the sea of strollers parked outside of the rides at night.
-Something like this would be perfect.
+Something like these LED fairy lights would be perfect.

 Keep a small set of post-it notes in your backpack or diaper bag to cover the toilet flushing sensors at the airport or in the parks.
 Apparently that unexpected flush is a common fear among the little guys!